WangZesen/GAN-Project/README.md

 ## Data

-The dataset we used is the open-source dataset used in twinGAN(https://www.google.com)
+The dataset we used is the open-source dataset used in [twinGAN](https://github.com/jerryli27/TwinGAN).
+The dataset contains more than 20k images, and each image is labeled with 51 possible tags.

 ## Network